 6/14/17.
 Another DOA was the 1999 Polaroid PDC 700 0.8mp with rust and corrosion in the battery compartment which no deoxit could cure.
 I scraped some of it off with a dental tool, but it was doubtless water-logged long ago in a flooded basement of antique doom. ...
 I suppose I should try to avoid these things, but so far I feel I’ve got my money’s worth; there’s something about these artifacts even when they’re stone dead that moves me, in this case the fabled pitiful Polaroid brand name which has stumbled on zombie-like for decades.

-The acquisitions policies of the silly camera collection might need review. ...
+The acquisitions policies of the silly camera collection may need review. ...
 The truth is, I buy Olympus cameras because they’re so scammy, at least the proprietary digital film is outstandingly so. ...
-But I get Canon cameras, & some others, ’cause they’re so cute, and so cheap in these degraded latter times. ...
-Both, of course, make such beautiful pictures.
-And surely it counts for something that the silly camera collection now has two generations of Olympus film scammery.
+But I get Canon cameras, & some others, ’cause they’re so cute, and so cheap in these degraded latter days. ...
+Both, of course, make beautiful pictures.
+And surely it counts for something that the silly camera collection now has two generations of Olympus film scammery!

 ...
-And if if Olympus scammy — well, one of the sparkling points of the entire silly camera cameras, especially the grand DSLR itself, is how scammy they are ... and yet so beautiful. ...
+And if Olympus is scammy — well, one of the sparkling highlights of the entire silly camera cameras, especially the grand DSLR itself, is the relentless decades-long scammery. ...
 Which leads-in perfectly to ...

 6/10/17.
 The next ridiculous camera to pop out of the box is the (orig. $333?)
 8/05 Olympus sp310 7mp with its permanently pre-broken battery system.
-The AA batteries it came with and some used-about-10-times rechargable NiMHs would only produce the distinguished BATTERY EMPTY message — every time, and every time it would manage to tumesce and detumesce the lens without fail! — whirr, whirr, BATTERY EMPTY ... and then it’d stay tumesced until I turned it off with the power button (whirr, whirr). ...
-So I figured it was some kind of scam promoting proprietary “CRV3” batteries — but wrong; apparently the CRV3 is an industry-wide scam — so everyone can sell a cheaper camera with hidden battery-replacement costs.
+The AA batteries it came with and some used-about-10-times rechargable NiMHs would only produce the solemn BATTERY EMPTY message — every time, and every time it would manage to tumesce and detumesce the lens without fail! — whirr, whirr, BATTERY EMPTY ... and then it’d stay tumesced until I turned it off with the power button, and whirr, whirr again, as the empty battery retracted the zoom. ...
+So I figured it was some kind of scam promoting proprietary the “CRV3” batteries — but wrong; apparently the CRV3 is an industry-wide scam — so everyone can sell a cheaper camera with hidden battery-replacement costs.
 And of course the blindingly bright LCD....

 The remaining puzzle for the silly camera enthusiast is, how’d Olympus work the scam?
 Since the CRV3 isn’t proprietary? ...
-They presumably supplied the camera with two low-rent alkaline AAs wrapped in cellophane, what’d eke out a picture or two.
+Right, they must've supplied the camera with two low-rent alkaline AAs wrapped in cellophane, what’d eke out a picture or two.
 And the joyous retailers’d sell a “pro” “kit” with a CRV3 recharger, and maybe somehow Olympus horned-in on that?
 You know, “Official Olympus Rechageable CRV3”? ...
 But after all, the pitiful camera enthusiast’s getting ripped with the xD film; why shouldn’t he have to buy an expensive battery a week after the purchase? ...
-DPreview explains the sp310 shipped without film even; it has built-in memory for a few pictures. ...
-I remember how in those distant days I would be so furious when they expected me to buy digital film also — and my innocent ignorant outrage wasn’t so spurious.
+And there's even more! — DPreview explains the sp310 shipped without film; it has built-in memory for a few pictures. ...
+I remember in those distant days I would be so furious when they expected me to buy digital film also — and my innocent ignorant outrage wasn’t so spurious.

 ...
 But oh golly, the sp310’s got raw! ...
 Be still my heart. ...
 And then I realized I’d neglected the olympus viewer program, which I downloaded from here — search for “olympus viewer”; they wanted my camera’s serial number.
 Although the free Rawtherapee sees ’em good.
 And the sp310 takes forever to record the raw. ...
 But while I was perusing the dubious raw images, I noticed for the first time the seller — or perhaps some innocent passerby — had recorded a tiny movie, of a girlfriend presumably, hiding her face.
 Touching, really....